Wanting to take your BBQ pork to the next level? Here are 5 of the very best types of wood for smoking pulled pork.

 Maple tends to be a bit more difficult to find in stores, but it’s more than worth the extra effort.
 It’s sweet subtle, and crazy delicious.

-We’re definitely straying into hard-to-find territory here, but if you ever have the opportunity then I recommend trying to find orange wood for your next pork cook-off.
+We’re definitely straying into hard-to-find territory here, but if you ever have the opportunity then I recommend trying to find orange wood for smoking for your next pork cook-off.

 Finishing my top is another fruit blend, but this one has a slightly different citrus tinge to it.
 This time, peach offers more of a floral touch, with far less acidity then woods like orange or apple do.